-The stream itself has two names inspired by the geology of its catchment area: the first part is called the “Dürre” Liesing (meaning anything from “empty”, “arid” or, in American English, “loser”) which shows the typical behaviour (yes, rivers have behaviours) of something called a “karst”.
+The stream itself has two names inspired by the geology of its catchment area: one part is called the Dürre Liesing (meaning anything from “empty”, “arid” or, in American English, “loser”) which shows the typical behaviour of something called a “karst”.
 This means it flows over a collection of soluble rocks (limestone or dolomite) with a rapid leach rate, encouraged along its way by underground drainage systems with sinkholes and caves.
 Because of this, during the dry periods of winter and summer, it is not much more than a trickle.

-But not long after it hits Vienna itself, the geology changes as does its designation (“Reiche” Liesing or “bountiful” Liesing) as it flows over a type of sedimentary rock which is more impenetrable (which for those in the know, is not only the unfathomable thing in Vienna).
+But not long after it hits Vienna, specifically in the sleepy backwater of Rodaun, it hooks up with the Reiche Liesing (“bountiful” Liesing) which flows down from the hills above Perchtoldsdorf.
+The bountiful designation stems again from the geological profile as it flows over a type of sedimentary rock which is more impenetrable (which for those in the know, is not only the unfathomable thing in Vienna).
 And so during periods of rain, especially heavy rain, the river rapidly swells and the stream is transformed into the Zambezi.
-This would be a problem if not for regulation (since 1947).
-But in spite of its placid appearance, there are still warning signs along certain stretches cautioning walkers of the dangers of being caught in a sudden and prolonged downpour (or worse being mown down on the adjacent Radweg by a man in ridiculous shorts with a bicycle bell fetish).
+All of this means is that the two Liesings become the singular “Liesingbach” as it thunders into the number one city, which would be a problem if not for regulation (since 1947).
+But don’t be fooled.
+In spite of its placid appearance, there are still warning signs along certain stretches cautioning walkers of the dangers of being caught in a sudden and prolonged downpour (or worse being mown down on the adjacent Radweg by a man in ridiculous shorts with a bicycle bell fetish).

 Geology aside, the banks of the Liesing are perfect for a city walk, although as you move downstream into Oberlaa you begin to witness the change in topography as the urban landscape gives way to farmland and the river broadens.
 Although it is possible to go to the edge of Vienna in Kalksburg and trace the source in to the city, a more practical navigational starting point is from the U6 underground station of Alt Erlaa in the 23rd district.
 Here you can head east (the more interesting stretch I would contend) along a shady walking / bike path to the edge of the known civilised world.
 You can of course stop in Oberlaa (7 km) where you can pick up the underground line 1 back to the steaming city but it is worth pressing on to Unterlaa (8.5 km) just to see what might be Vienna’s oldest church.